How to Monitor Airflow with Zabbix

 Background

-• If the Scheduler stops, no DAG will run.
+If the Scheduler stops, DAGs never start.

 • DAG failure alerts = symptoms